DianaIfrosa/Snake-Game/README.md

  - **About**: info about the creator of the game (me! :smile:) and the github account can be seen here, displayed in a scrolling text manner, with the first line being static
  - **How to play**: instructions for each difficulty level can be read here, displayed in a scrolling text manner, with the first line being static

 To enter a submenu the user has to move the joystick to the right and to exit it, the joystick has to be moved to the left.

+## Used components
+A joystick, a MAX7219 Driver, a 130 ohms resistor for the matrix driver, a 8x8 LED matrix, a LCD display, a buzzer, a 100 ohms resistor for buzzer, a potentiometer, 2 yellow LEDs, 2 blue LEDs, 330 ohms resistors for the LEDs, a button, an electrolytic capacitor of 10 μF, a ceramic capacitor of 104 pF, wires per logic.

-## Other details :star2:
+## Other details
 1. **Greeting**: when powering the game, a greeting message is displayed on the LCD display and the matrix as well
 2. **Sound**: different sounds are used in different scenarios: navigating the menu, eating food while playing, losing a life.
 3. **Memory**: the settings selected by the user (sound on/off, LCD brightness, matrix brightness) along with the highscore list that contains name and score are saved in the **EEPROM** memory.
 The memory distribution can be seen in the following schema: